About Renata Taylor-Byrne – Lifestyle Coach

 Relevant professional experience

 I have been coaching and mentoring individuals for many years now.
-Before joining ABC Coaching and Counselling Services, four years ago, I used my coaching and counselling skills with students and staff for over 30 years, at a further education college, and I enjoy using my skills to help people overcome the challenges that they experience as they work towards their goals.
+Before joining ABC Coaching and Counselling Services, more than four years ago, I used my coaching and counselling skills with students and staff for more than 30 years, at a further education college, and I enjoy using my skills to help people overcome the challenges that they experience as they work towards their goals.

 I have designed and delivered coaching workshops, educational courses, and academic coaching and counselling sessions, ranging from assertiveness skills, stress management, and counselling skills; through to nutrition, academic study skills, anger management and social and child psychology.